Estimate your remodeling costsQuickly calculate how much a complete bathroom remodel costs.

 Many homeowners are notorious for doing this, and then they are taken aback by extremely high change order fees that the contractor slams them with.
 However, they fail to understand how difficult, time consuming and unprofitable it is for the pro to make these changes in the middle of the project.

-How long does it take to remodel a bathroom?Doing a major bathroom remodel or putting in an entirely new bathroom can take a long time.
+How long does it take to renovate a bathroom?Doing a major bathroom renovation or putting in an entirely new bathroom can take a long time.
 On average homeowners report waiting 3-5 weeks for the project to be finished.

 In addition to the overall scope of work, the time frame will depend on how busy your contractor is and how he schedules his jobs.
 Ask this question before you hire a company and get disappointed when they show up to do your bathroom only 2 times a week, or leave your project unattended for 1 or 2 weeks.